• Skip to main content

 2- Sorting small objects is another way to develop precision fine motor skills.
 My daughters sorted Valentine beads, but of course you could tailor the idea to any holiday or season.
 Psst!
 You’re also getting in some early math practice with this activity!

 3- Cutting, gluing, and placing small pieces of paper all give the brain practice in coordinating hand and finger movements.
-An open ended activity, or Invitation To Create, adds a valuable element of process art, as well.
+An open ended activity, or invitation to create, adds a valuable element of process art, as well.
 Our favorite has been making a cupcake factory.

 If your child is struggling to learn to write, try some of these fun fine motor activities for preschool and kindergarten to strengthen his hand muscles!